DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 The term inside the double quotes is the placeholder and it replaces its value with the variable present after the comma.
 The *%o* gives the type of output it presents.
 This can be changed to present the variable as different datatypes.

+This can be done for multiple variables as well but the

 ### The Variations

 These are the arguments that can go inside the double quotes in the printf statement.